 Adding the rest of Wolitzer’s books to my list…

 Thanks for reading!
-For my immediate publishing updates, please stop by my website and sign up for my newsletter.
-My thanks to you is a FREE ebook – Shelf Space: A Short Story!
+For immediate publishing updates, please stop by my website and sign up for my newsletter.
+My thanks to you is a FREE story – Without Your Goodbye!